 The dark figure shrugged.
 “I got bored.”

-She frowned, finding an emotion within connecting to the statement.
+She frowned despite finding an emotion within connecting to the statement.
 “Bored or not, your job is to watch the back of the house.
 I can’t be in two places at once.”

-“If you could, this whole thing would be easier.”
+“If you could, which we both know you can, this whole thing would be easier.”
 Stretching, the figure turned his dark eyes in her direction.
 Eyes, that if he were human, would have contained an iris and a pupil.
 Instead, two pools of shimmering darkness peered out from beneath unusually human like features.
 “Whether I was back there or here with you, we both know he isn’t going to leave this party without you knowing about it.”

+She didn’t bother acknowledging his words any further, feeling the weight of time, with his words, on her shoulders.
+There would never be enough.
 “He’s on the first floor.
 The ball room.”
-She nodded in the direction of the tall windows on the right side of the building.
+Nodding in the direction of the tall windows on the right side of the building, she scratched her chin.
 “He’s dancing with Lady Wasille.”

-He shrugged, looking away from the party.
+He looked away from the party, returning his dark eyes to the starless sky overhead.
+The tone of voice he used, when he responded, was bland.
 “All of you humans look the same to me.”

 “Which is why I am in charge,” she muttered.

-He took a deep breath, but didn’t continue the argument.
-Taking that to mean she had made her point clear, her eyes moved past him to observe the empty alleyways on either side of them.
-In one of them, a stray cat pressed against the stone wall, its eyes following something she couldn’t see.
+He took a breath, which to her sounded more like a disappointed sigh, but he didn’t continue the debate.
+Taking it to mean she had made her point clear, her eyes moved past him to observe the empty alleyways on either side of them.
+In one, a stray cat pressed against the stone wall, its eyes following something she couldn’t see.
 There was something near it, but from here, it looked like a lump of dirty laundry.
-She was almost certain it wasn’t a person and she was almost certain it had been there longer than she had been where she was.
-Blinking, she moved her head to look away, but movement caught her attention out of the corner of her eye.
+Giving it a moment of her time, it didn’t take her long to ascertain it wasn’t a person and she was almost certain it had been there longer than she had been where she was.
+Blinking, she moved her head to look away, but movement, out of the corner of her eye, caught her attention.
+Her body stilled.

 “A little late for a flower delivery, don’t you think?”